argoproj/argo-cd/docs/roadmap.md

 https://github.com/argoproj/argo-cd/issues?q=is%3Aopen+is%3Aissue+label%3Abug+milestone%3A%22v1.7+%22+label%3Acomponent%3Acore)

 The most notable issues:

 * [Application is incorrectly reporting a diff](https://github.com/argoproj/argo-cd/issues/2865)
 * [Helm hooks are deleted right after creation](https://github.com/argoproj/argo-cd/issues/2737)
 * [Argo CD synchronization lasts incredibly long](https://github.com/argoproj/argo-cd/issues/3663)

 ### Performance

 * 2000+ Applications support.
-The user interface became notable slower if one Argo CD instance manages more than 1 thousand applications.
+The user interface becomes notably slower if one Argo CD instance manages more than 1 thousand applications.
 A set of optimizations is required to fix that issue.

 * 100+ Clusters support.
 The cluster addon management use-case requires connecting a large number of clusters to one Argo CD controller.